 “I was fortunate enough to have three older brothers who were good mbira players – Lloyd (late), Clyde (late) and Caution – who grew up playing mbira and attending important ceremonies.
-Close family relatives like Langton Bapiro and the late Murawo Tembedza were also an influence in the way that I grew to appreciate and understand the music better.
-My upbringing was one where mbira was played almost on a daily basis.
+Close family relatives like Langton Bapiro and the late Murawo Tembedza were also an influence on the way that I grew to appreciate and understand the music.
+My upbringing was one where mbira was played on almost a daily basis.
 There were no two ways about how I was going to turn out, since the music was an important part of the Shonhai household.”

 Step by Step